varnish/Varnish-Book/varnish_book.rst

 Appendix B and C contain special purpose Varnish programs and supporting material respectively.
 Appendix D lists the Varnish Three Letter Acronyms.
 Appendix E describes what is new since Varnish 3.0.

+..
+TODO for the author: include a glossary based on:
 .. https://www.varnish-cache.org/trac/wiki/VTLA

+..
+TODO for the author: remove this comment when the organization has been completely implemented.
+Note: This organization is still not completely implemented.

 How to Use the Book
 -------------------

-- Most of the material in this book applies to Varnish Cache.
+* Most of the material in this book applies to Varnish Cache.
 Parts that apply only to Varnish Cache Plus are clearly stated.
-- The instructor guides you through the book
+* The instructor guides you through the book
-- Use the *manual pages* and help options.
+* Use the *manual pages* and help options.
-- To practice the course, use the Fast Track in the following way:
+* To practice the course, use the Fast Track in the following way:

-  + Read the Review and Exercise parts of the Fast Track.
+  - Read the Review and Exercise parts of the Fast Track.
-  + If you can complete the exercise(s), you remember the most important parts.
+  - If you can complete the exercise(s), you remember the most important parts.
-  + If not, you should repeat the chapter.
+  - If not, you should repeat the chapter.

 .. container:: handout